Kilwins

 Kilwins, also known as Kilwins Chocolates, is an American company, specializing in confectioneries such as candy, ice cream, and fudge.
 In 1947, Katy and Don Kilwin opened the first location in Petoskey, Michigan and the company is still headquartered there to this day.
-There are 146 locations in the United States, across 25 states.
+There are 178 locations in the United States, across 30 states.

 History

 Kilwins was founded in 1947 as "Kilwin's Candies and Gifts" by Don and Katy Kilwin in Petoskey.
 The company began as a mom-and-pop bakery and candy operation, and the next year expanded to making fudge in-house.
 They sold off the bakery portion of their business in 1971 so that they could concentrate on candy production.
 In 1976, a second branch was opened in Traverse City, Michigan by Jim Szocinski, who first worked for the company in 1961.

 The company was sold to Wayne and Lorene Rose in 1978, and three years later, they began to franchise.
 In 1995, the company was purchased by Don and Robin McCarty.
 By 2007, the couple had expanded the business to more than 60 locations.
+In March 2023, the company was sold to Levine Leichtman Capital Partners, a private-equity group based in Los Angeles.